xxxcucus/stomplib/README.md

 # stomp
-StompLib is a Qt library from  clients communicating with the Stomp protocol.
+StompLib is a Qt library for  clients communicating with the Stomp protocol.
 It includes the following functionality:

 A communication frame is modelled in the class StompFrame.